Azure/azure-functions-openai-extension/samples/assistant/csharp-ooproc/README.md

     ```http
     POST http://localhost:7168/api/assistants/assistant123
-    Content-Type: text/plain
+    Content-Type: application/json

-    What do I need to do today?
-    ```

-    The response should be an HTTP 200 and something like below -

-    ```json
     {
-      "id": "assistant123",
-      "exists": true,
-      "createdAt": "2024-05-06T14:49:16.6429392Z",
-      "lastUpdatedAt": "2024-05-06T14:52:44.2639417Z",
-      "totalMessages": 10,
-      "totalTokens": 264,
-      "recentMessages": [
-        {
-          "content": "What do I need to do today?",
+      "message": "What do I need to do today?"
-          "role": "user"
-        },
-        {
-          "content": "The function call succeeded.
-Let the user know that you completed the action.",
-          "role": "function",
-          "name": "GetTodos"
-        },
-        {
-          "content": "Here is your to-do list for today: \n1.
-Call my dad \n2.
-Take out the trash. \n\nLet me know if you need help with anything else.",
-          "role": "assistant"
     }
-      ]
-    }
     ```

+    The response should be an HTTP 202, indicating that the prompt was accepted.
 In the function log output, you should observe that the `GetTodos` function was triggered.
 This function is a custom skill that the assistant users to query any previously saved todos.

 1. Query the chat history by sending a `GET` request to the `GetChatState` function.
 The following is an example request: